Dakuider/Eallfedem/HomebrewRules/Zinoplasm.md

 ## Losing Exposure Units

-- Casting Dispel Magic on yourself removes 1 AEU, and an additional AEU for each level of spell slot used above 3rd-level.
+- Casting Dispel Magic on yourself removes 1 _dm_, and an additional _dm_ for each level of spell slot used above 3rd-level.
-- For every 15 minutes spent not gaining AEUs, your active AEU count is reduced by 0.25.
+- For every 15 minutes spent not gaining _dm_, your active _dm_ count is reduced by 0.25.
-- For each collection of hit points healed equal to the max value of your hit die, your AEU count is reduced by 1.
+- For each collection of hit points healed equal to the max value of your hit die, your _dm_ count is reduced by 1.
-  For example: being healed 8HP when your hit die is a d8 reduces your AEU count by 1.
+  For example: being healed 8HP when your hit die is a d8 reduces your _dm_ count by 1.
-  Being healed 4HP when your hit die is a d8 reduces your AEU count by 1/2.
+  Being healed 4HP when your hit die is a d8 reduces your _dm_ count by 1/2.

 ## Exposure Unit Effects

-Some of your skin becomes a deep purple color and gives off a dim purple glow in the following order based on the number of AEUs you have:
+Some of your skin becomes a deep purple color and gives off a dim purple glow in the following order based on the number of d_dm_ you have:

-- _AEUs < 1_: None
-- _1 <= AEUs < 2_: Fingers and toes.
+- _10-19 d_dm__: Fingers and toes.
-- _2 <= AEUs < 3_: Hands and feet.
+- _20-29 d_dm__: Hands and feet.
-- _3 <= AEUs < 4_: Forearms and calves.
+- _30-39 d_dm__: Forearms and calves.
-- _4 <= AEUs < 5_: Upper arms and legs.
+- _40-49 d_dm__: Upper arms and legs.
-- _5 <= AEUs < 6_: Hips and groin.
+- _50-59 d_dm__: Hips and groin.
-- _6 <= AEUs < 7_: Abdomen.
+- _60-69 d_dm__: Abdomen.
-- _7 <= AEUs < 8_: Chest.
+- _70-79 d_dm__: Chest.
-- _8 <= AEUs < 9_: Shoulders and neck.
+- _80-89 d_dm__: Shoulders and neck.
-- _9 <= AEUs < 10_: Bottom half of head.
+- _90-99 d_dm__: Bottom half of head.
-- _AEUs >= 10_: Top half of head.
+- _100+ d_dm__: Top half of head.

 When your number of exposure units increases into a new threshold above, roll a d20 and follow the instructions on the table below.
-When "_n_" is mentioned, it is the number indicated as the floor of the new threshold of AEUs.
+When "_n_" is mentioned, it is the number indicated as the floor of the new threshold of _dm_.

  - _1_: You take _n_d4 lightning damage.
  - _2-3_: You regain a spent spell slot, starting with the lowest level spent spell slot you have.